PK4 TimeTracker supports the following types of users:

-- Click here to know more about adding such users.
+- Click here to learn more about adding such users.

-TimeTracker web user: A TimeTracker web user is someone that tracks time using the TimeTracker web app.
+TimeTracker web user: A TimeTracker web user is someone who tracks time using the TimeTracker web app.
 The web user can clock in/out and check in/out for Projects/Jobs.

 The users can log in to the TimeTracker Web app using Google Chrome, Safari, Firefox, or Edge browsers on their Laptop/Desktop.

 - Click here to know more about creating a TimeTracker Web user